robertoschwald/check_mk_plugins/README.md

 # Cisco Small Business Switch Fan Check

-cisco_sb_fans is an extension to monitor fan status of Cisco Small Business switches like the SG300 series using SNMP, which support the CISCOSB-HWENVIROMENT MIB.
+cisco_sb_fans is an extension to monitor fan status of Cisco Small Business switches like the SG300 series which support the CISCOSB-HWENVIROMENT MIB.

 You must ensure OID .1.3.6.1.4.1.9.6.1.101.83 is visible by your Check_MK server(s) in the switch config (SNMP View)